drawk-cab/picon/README.md

 By default, the icon is output to your terminal.
 To display on a connected Sense HAT, run `./display_icon.py -d sense`

+If it doesn't work, check the dependencies above.
+Also check SPI is enabled in `raspi-config`.

 ### Display an icon that depends on a value in a file